Wollivan/SquadronLeader/README.md

 Squadron Leader is a fast pace World War 1 (loosely) themed aerial combat game that is easy to learn and quick to play, with multifaceted strategy built in that can be enjoyed by all ages!

+The modular nature of the optional rules allows for players to customise their game, and house rules are encouraged!

 ## Rules

 Each pilot will need: